mcinglis/libpp/README.md

 ```
 $ make test
 tests/run.bash
+Pass: call
 Pass: foldl
 Pass: foldr
 Pass: intersperse
 ...
 ```

 The tests work by `diff`ing the output of `gcc -E` with each `tests/*.in.c` against the corresponding `tests/*.out.c`.
-These `out.c` files contain the preprocessor output provided by GCC 4.8.
+Those `out.c` files contain the preprocessor output provided by GCC 4.8.
 Thus, the tests may "fail" with other preprocessors, even though they output functionally-equivalent code.

 ## Q&A